 Turning Red went straight to streaming anywhere Disney Plus is operating with at least one rare exception in the US: A Disney-owned theater in Los Angeles is showing Turning Red on the big screen for one week starting Friday.

 But in all countries where Disney Plus hasn’t launched, the company said it would release Turning Red in theaters.
 So far this is a limited number of countries, including the United Arab Emirates, the Philippines and a cluster of Eastern European nations.
-(The film won’t be released in Russia, however, as Disney has paused all theatrical releases in the country because of.)
+(The film won’t be released in Russia, however, as Disney has paused all theatrical releases in the country because of the invasion of Ukraine.)

 Why are Disney’s movie release plans all over the map?

 Turning Red is going straight to streaming.
 Encanto went from theaters to Disney Plus in a month.
 West Side Story, Shang-Chi and Eternals spent nearly as much time exclusively in theaters as the pre-pandemic norm.
 What’s going on?

 When the pandemic first hit, Disney made a big change to its movie release practices.
 As cinemas shuttered or slashed capacity, Disney Plus became a way to get new movies out to wider audiences, especially as the stockpile of delayed films swelled.

 Some Disney movies — typically midbudget live-action movies and Pixar films like Luca and Soul — skipped theaters entirely and were available to stream on Disney Plus at no extra cost.
 For the biggest films, Disney Plus introduced its Premier Access model to sell streaming access to new, big-screen movies for an extra fee.
 Disney Plus members could stream brand-new movies at home for $30 on top of their subscription price.
 Disney has released five movies with this Premier Access option, notably Marvel‘s Black Widow in July.